-(1) Effective April 1, 2005, the 2005-06 Enacted Budget will deposit all remaining non-registration motor vehicle fees, including newly enacted fee increase increments of \$43.5 million, into the Dedicated Funds Pool.
+(1) Effective April 1, 2005, the 2005-06 Enacted Budget deposits all remaining non-registration motor vehicle fees into the Dedicated Funds Pool

 The PBT is the business privilege tax imposed on petroleum businesses operating in the State.
 The tax is measured by the quantity of various petroleum products refined or sold in the State or imported for sale or use in the State.
 PBT rates generally have two aspects: (i) the basic tax whose rate varies by product type, and (ii) the supplemental tax, which, in general, is applied at a uniform rate.
 For State Fiscal Year 2002-03, most of the net PBT receipts from the basic tax and all of the supplemental tax were earmarked to the Dedicated Funds Pool.
 Since State Fiscal Year 1995-96, the Trust Fund has received 63 percent of the receipts earmarked to the Dedicated Funds Pool.
 In State Fiscal Year 1994-95, the Trust Fund received 34.5 percent of the Dedicated Funds Pool.